2023 Best Value Music Master's Degree Schools

 Our analysis found Columbia College Chicago to be the best value school for music students who want to pursue a master’s degree in the United States.
 Located in the large city of Chicago, Columbia is a private not-for-profit school with a moderately-sized student population.

-The average tuition and fees for an out-of-state graduate students at Columbia are $2,350 a year.
+The average tuition and fees for an out-of-state graduate students at West Texas A&M University are $8,574 a year.

 You’ll join some of the best and brightest minds around you if you attend Messiah University.
 The school came in at #3 on this year’s Best Value Music Master’s Degree Schools list.
-Located in the suburb of Mechanicsburg, Messiah is a private not-for-profit school with a small student population.
+Located in the large suburb of Mechanicsburg, Messiah is a private not-for-profit school with a small student population.

-You’ll be in good company if you decide to attend Truman State University.
-It ranked #4 on our 2023 Best Value Music Master’s Degree Schools list.
-Located in the town of Kirksville, Truman State is a public college with a small student population.
+You’ll be in good company if you decide to attend North Dakota State University - Main Campus.
+It ranked #5 on our 2023 Best Value Music Master’s Degree Schools list.
+North Dakota State University is a large public school located in the city of Fargo.

-The average tuition and fees for an out-of-state graduate students at Truman State are $9,924 a year.
+The average tuition and fees for an out-of-state graduate students at North Dakota State University are $12,028 a year.

 Read full report on Music at North Dakota State University - Main Campus

-Youngstown State University did quite well in this year’s ranking of the best places for music students to get a master’s degree.
-It came in at #6 on the list.
-Located in the small city of Youngstown, Youngstown State University is a public college with a fairly large student population.
+Youngstown State University came in at #6 in this year’s edition of the Best Value Music Master’s Degree Schools ranking.
+Located in the city of Youngstown, Youngstown State University is a public college with a fairly large student population.

 The average tuition and fees for an out-of-state graduate students at BYU are $7,700 a year.